latticetower/kaggle-kernelifier/README.md

+Work in progress, tested manually with python 3.7.

-This script converts scripts from local folder both with the code from local dependencies to single .ipynb notebook.
-It is supposed to be runnable via Kaggle Notebooks.
+This installs script named "convert2ipynb.py", which converts scripts from local folder both with the code from local dependencies to single .ipynb notebook.

+It is supposed to produce valid .ipynb files from the source code, which can be runnable via Kaggle Notebooks, Google Colab, etc.

 # Installation